The Problem With 401(k) Catch-Up Contributions for 2024

 What’s the problem?
 Essentially, when lawmakers drafted the Roth catch-up contribution provisions of SECURE 2.0, certain language was inadvertently left out of the law.
 As a result, according to the current text of SECURE 2.0, no participant would be able to make catch-up contributions (whether on a pre-tax or Roth basis).

 Congress is aware of this and other drafting errors in SECURE 2.0, and lawmakers will likely make technical corrections.
-However, the mistake complicated challenges with implementing the catch-up contribution change that, until recently, was supposed to be effective next year.
+However, the mistake complicated challenges with implementing the catch-up contribution change that, until recently, was supposed to be effective this year (2024).

 Major companies advocated for 401(k) catch-up relief

-The group argued that the required systems for enforcing the rule, which they say involves “coordinating payroll systems instantly,” do not currently exist.
-"Obviously, any new rule requires new administrative work to implement," the letter says.
+In a letter to leaders of the U.S. House Ways and Means Committee, written by the American Benefits Council, the group argued that the required systems for enforcing the rule, which they say involves “coordinating payroll systems instantly,” did not exist as of last year.
+"Obviously, any new rule requires new administrative work to implement," the letter said.

-These organizations and companies further argued that if the U.S. Treasury Department or the IRS didn't provide relief, there might not be any catch-up contributions for next year.
+Those organizations and companies further argued that if the U.S. Treasury Department or the IRS didn't provide relief, catch-up contributions for 2024 might have been at risk.

-The IRS also clarified that plan participants aged 50 or older can make pre-tax catch-up contributions in 2023 despite their income level.
+The IRS also clarified that plan participants aged 50 or older can make pre-tax catch-up contributions for now, regardless of their income level.

 Related Content